-Here you’ll find answers to some of the most frequently asked questions about the Bramford to Twinstead reinforcement.
+Here you’ll find answers to some of the most frequently asked questions about Bramford to Twinstead.

 National Grid Electricity Transmission, owns, builds and maintains the high-voltage electricity transmission network in England and Wales.
 In England and Wales, the high voltage network operates primarily at 400,000 volts (400 kV) and 275,000 volts (275 kV).

-National Grid Electricity Transmission is part of the National Grid plc, which is made up of three separate legal entities.
-The other two parts of National Grid are:
+National Grid Electricity Transmission is part of the National Grid plc, which is made up of separate legal entities.
+The other part of National Grid is:

 Generators produce electricity that we use in our homes and businesses from renewable or more traditional fuel sources.